nymtech/docs/content/mixnet/_index.md

 ![mixnet](/docs/images/mixnet.png)

-The next few sections will discuss each piece of the puzzle.
-First, you'll need to build the code so you can try things out.
+The next few sections will discuss each piece of the puzzle in detail.